 Also at the Court or Headed There Soon . . .

 Cases Testing Deference to Agency Rules

-• Two main kinds of deference to federal agency regulations in the federal courts:

-- Chevron deference to the interpretation of federal statutes where the agency's filling in of the "gaps" is reasonable. - Auer deference to the interpretation of the agency of its own regulation, where that regulation does not clearly answer the question at issue. - Kisor v.
-Wilke now pending before the Court addresses Auer deference. - These cases may not have a direct impact on the states but will be influential.
+- Two main kinds of deference to federal agency regulations in the federal courts: - Chevron deference to the interpretation of federal statutes where the agency's filling in of the "gaps" is reasonable. - Auer deference to the interpretation of the agency of its own regulation, where that regulation does not clearly answer the question at issue. - Kisor v.
+Wilkie, 139 S. Ct.
+2400, 204 L. Ed.
+2d 841, 2019 BL 236325 (2019) multiple parts multiple opinions differing views on deference. - These cases may not have a direct impact on the states but will be influential.